 ASMSU Legal Services - Bozeman

-Academic Year - Full Semester
+Academic Year (Up to Full Semester)

-Supervising Attorneys: Charlie Cromwell, Audrey Cromwell
+Charlie Cromwell, Audrey Cromwell, Shannon Foley

-Areas of Emphases: Criminal law and procedure; family law; landlord/tenant law; consumer protection law; torts; contracts; civil procedure; employment law; immigration law; business and non-profit law, tax advice/counsel, entity formation, and intellectual property protection (through ASMSU Legal’s partnership with MSU’s Blackstone Launchpad); simple estate planning; advising and counseling on Title IX issues; identification of legal issues; legal research, analysis and writing; factual investigation and development; independent problem-solving; objective and persuasive oral and written communication; client interviewing and counseling; professional ethics; negotiation; plea bargaining; civil litigation; criminal defense litigation; cross-professional collaboration; access to justice; office practice and procedure; and use of latest legal practice technology.
+Criminal law and procedure; family law; landlord/tenant law; consumer protection law; torts; contracts; civil procedure; employment law; immigration law; business and non-profit law, tax advice/counsel, entity formation, and intellectual property protection (through ASMSU Legal’s partnership with MSU’s Blackstone Launchpad); simple estate planning; advising and counseling on Title IX issues; identification of legal issues; legal research, analysis and writing; factual investigation and development; independent problem-solving; objective and persuasive oral and written communication; client interviewing and counseling; professional ethics; negotiation; plea bargaining; civil litigation; criminal defense litigation; cross-professional collaboration; access to justice; office practice and procedure; and use of latest legal practice technology.

 - Misdemeanor criminal: advise and represent clients in plea negotiations, appearances, and trials.